cubicap/Jaculus-machine/docs/reference/classes.md

     // the default implementation - does not have to be overridden if not needed static Value callConstructor(ContextRef ctx, ValueWeak funcObj, ValueWeak target, std::vector<ValueWeak> args) {
-        throw Exception::create(ctx, Exception::Type::TypeError, "Class cannot be called as a constructor");
+        throw Exception::create(Exception::Type::TypeError, "Class cannot be called as a constructor");
     }
 };